tdp-org/consent/README.md

   preferences: {
     title: 'Customize your preferences',
     description: '<p>Choose which cookies you want to accept.</p>',
+    saveButtonText: 'Save and close',
+    saveButtonAccessibleLabel: 'Save your cookie preferences',
     creditLinkText: 'Get this consent manager for free',
     creditLinkAccessibleLabel: 'Visit Silktide Consent Manager', },